-Basis for the issuing activities of the Company are the regularly updated Debt Issuance Programme (DIP) of € 30 billion that adheres to the European Prospectus Directive, as well as the € 15 billion Multicurrency Commercial Paper Programme (CP Programme).
-VIF is issuing also under standalone documentation.
-All issues are fully guaranteed by VWAG.
+Basis for the issuing activities of the Company are the regularly updated Debt Issuance Programme (DIP) of \in 30 billion that adheres to the European Prospectus Directive, as well as the \in 15 billion Multicurrency Commercial Paper Programme (CP Programme).
+Onshore bonds in China are issued via the Debt Financing Instruments (DFI) program, regulated by the National Association of Financial Market Institutional Investors (NAFMII).
+VIF is issuing also under stand-alone documentation.